BOOstudent/Boo/README.md

 This project is part of my bachelor end project at Leiden university, at the computational drug discovery group at the LACDR.

 ### File structure
-[datainladen+filter.ipynb](data inladen + filter.ipynb) is used to select a subset of data from the Papyrus database.
+[data inladen + filter.ipynb](data inladen + filter.ipynb) is used to select a subset of data from the Papyrus database.

 to be continued